American Hardcore: A Tribal History: Contents

-Feral House released an extended second edition on November 1, 2010.
-In this practically new book, the author updated all of the chapters, added a new one titled "Destroy Babylon", which explores the mutant forms of spirituality that came from the movement, and interviewed over twenty-five new subjects.
-Blush also has unearthed over a hundred new pieces of artwork, drafted two hundred plus new band bios, and radically expanded discography.
-Most significant, he has offered a new conclusion which is an anomaly within the realm of period studies.
-The original book was 328 pages, and the revised edition 408.
+The 2010 edition is heavily updated from the first, with a new chapter titled "Destroy Babylon", which explores the mutant forms of spirituality that came from the movement, and interviewed over twenty-five new subjects.
+Blush also has unearthed many new pieces of art, drafted two hundred plus new band bios, and featured an expanded discography.
+He also offered a new conclusion.
+The new edition is, according to the author, less critical.